Why consider psychotherapy?

-Trying to deal with this on your own can be lonely.
-At the heart of therapy is a collaboration between two people whose work is to make sense of what is troubling you.
+At the heart of psychoanalytical therapy is a collaboration between two people whose work is to make sense of what is troubling you.
 Together we consider the connections between your present and past experiences – not like an archaeological dig, but as an opportunity to develop a deeper understanding of yourself which can inform the way you relate to those around.

 My clinical experience

-As a psychotherapist, I have worked with adults across the age range and have helped people with a wide range of psychological difficulty, from the mild to the more complex end of the spectrum.
+I am a psychoanalytical psychotherapist with many years’ experience of working with adults across the age range.
+I have helped people with a wide range of psychological difficulties, from the mild to the more complex end of the spectrum.
 I am committed to providing psychotherapy in a safe and confidential environment and am bound by the code of ethics of the Forum for Independent Psychotherapists.

 Private Medical Insurance Registers for Psychotherapy

-I am a registered provider for a number of private medical insurance companies including; PruHealth, WPA and BUPA
+I am a registered provider for a number of private medical insurance companies including; PruHealth, WPA, Aviva, Vitality Health and BUPA